 Cecillia is a Chartered Professional Accountant and also holds a Bachelor of Commerce and Business Administration from UBC.
-She has also completed an Executive Program in Business Analytics at the Wharton School of Business where she translated her learnings into real life business cases.
+She has completed an Executive Program in business analytics at the Wharton School of Business where she translated her learnings into real life business cases.

 Chonnettia Jones, PhD